earezki/earezki.github.io/src/content/posts/algo-best-time-to-buy-and-sell-stock.md

 ---
-title: 'Best Time to Buy and Sell Stock: Finding Profit in a Single Pass'
+title: "Best Time to Buy and Sell Stock: Finding Profit in a Single Pass"
 pubDate: '2025-11-15'
 description: 'Learn how to find the maximum profit from a single stock transaction with an elegant O(n) solution.
 Discover why tracking the minimum price is the key insight that transforms this problem from complex to simple.'
 categories: